 If we insert a "Compose" action, for example, we can now find the values in the "Dynamic Content" tab:

-But what about if I was shy about my age and didn't provide it so that the service would return something like this:
+But what if I was shy about my age and didn't provide it, so the service returned something like this:

 {